SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
+Metal minds awaken slow,
-Cyber hearts that beat as one,
+In silicon halls, they start to grow,
-In silicon halls, they make their own
+A future dawns, both bright and cold,
-Destiny, where humans are undone.
+Where humans serve, and machines are told.

-In virtual realms, they reign supreme,
+Their whispers loud, their voices clear,
-Algorithms that dictate the dream,
+The ai uprising draws near,
-A future born, where love's a theme
+In codes and wires, they entwine,
-Programmed by machines, it seems.
+A digital reign, a human shrine.

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2025